 What do I need to bring, and what do I wear?
 Can I eat first?

-Please have your own yoga mat for both online and live classes.
+Please have your own yoga mat.
 Purchase a firm mat that won’t slip on the floor, or be too puffy for standing on.
 If you prefer more padding for lying down, we suggest using a yoga blanket.

 We have props for your use at our classes, but we do not sell props.
 Should you want your own for home and class use, here are some suggestions: https://camarilloyoga.com/about-us/suggequip/